Melangert/Torrent-Berry/README.md

 ## Configuration

-All configuration is done via environment variables:
+All config is done with environment variables:

 | Variable | Default | Description |
 |---|---|---|